-I am currently a PhD candidate in Political Science at the University of Massachussets Amherst and a research assistant at the National Center for Digital Government.
-I have been studying cyberpolitics for the past five years, with a focus on states' policies and practices regarding cybersecurity and Internet governance.
-Broadly defined, my research tries to explore how states exercise power in cyberspace.
-In some of my recent works I have explored the importance of the physical layer of cyberspace in wartime, the use of social networks during collective mobilization, and the disputes over data protection in the debates of the Brazilian "Marco Civil da Internet".
-Currently, I am working on a research about public perceptions of cybersecurity events.
+I am currently a PhD student in Political Science at the University of Massachusetts Amherst and a research assistant at the National Center for Digital Government.
+My research interests lie primarily in the field of cybersecurity, particularly in global and national policies toward cyberspace.
+Broadly defined, my research explores why states pursue specific cybersecurity policies and how they try to exercise power in cyberspace.
+In some of my recent works I have explored the importance of the physical layer of cyberspace in wartime, the use of social networks during collective mobilization, and the disputes over data protection in the debates of the Brazilian Civil Rights Framework for the Internet.
+Currently, I am working on a research about public attitudes toward cybersecurity threats.